MforMubashshera/mformubashshera/README.md

 ## Bio

-I am a researcher, I work closely with computer scientists and practitioners of practical privacy engineering.
+I am a mid-career privacy and security researcher.
-I have done a variety of cross-disciplinary projects where I got to improve on my technical problem-solving skills.
+I have done a variety of cross-disciplinary projects where I got to work closely with computer scientists and practitioners of practical privacy engineering.

 ## Highlights

 * Research focus
-	* data extraction, transformation, and loading tools
 	* personal data protection and privacy
 * Wide skillset
+	* data extraction, transformation, and loading tools

 ## Projects